All Episodes

 It got fairly close to that number.

-But I I will tell you that everybody representing the Republicans, I thought was really good, and I thought the other side was typically biased, but they were stuck with a situation that they couldn't believe.
+And I thought the other side was typically biased, but they were stuck with a situation that they couldn't believe.

-Um and he was outraged the fact that the president used the word treason.
+And he was outraged the fact that the president used the word treason.

-And I said, Well, let's forget about the president saying the word treason for just a second.
+And I said, well, let's forget about the president saying the word treason for just a second.

-Christopher Steele hadn't been in Russia in ten ten and a half years, so they know he's looking for dirt, being paid to get dirt for her.
+So they know he's looking for dirt, being paid to get dirt for her.

-And if the New York Times is right on this piece, they're not right on a lot, they've been two and a half years late on everything.
+And if the New York Times is right on this piece, they're not right on a lot.

 But if it was likely Russian disinformation from the beginning in the dossier, and then we see what they did with it.

-Uh, 90 some odd percent of this was all garbage.
+90-some-odd percent of this is all garbage.

 The FBI knew it was all garbage.